Minimal genera of open 4-manifolds: Applications of minimal genera at infinity

+\begin{Remark} This family of smoothings lies in a single stable isotopy class.
+We can choose this to be any stable class restricting to the standard one on each collar to which we applied Lemma~\ref{nest}.
+We can arrange to only use one collar unless every collared end of $X$ is homeomorphic to infinitely many others. \end{Remark}

-We can also combine constraints on $G_\infty$ with those of the ordinary genus function $G$:
+We can sometimes combine constraints on $G_\infty$ with those of the ordinary genus function $G$:

-\begin{cor} Let $M$ be a closed, connected 3-manifold, and let $\widetilde M$ denote $M$ (if orientable) or its orientable double cover.
-Let $\{C_i\}$ and $\{D_j\}$ be filtrations of ${\rm H}_2(\widetilde M)$ by direct summands, where the largest $C_i$ is allowed to be a proper summand, and both filtrations are required to be $\Z_2$-invariant in the nonorientable case.
-Then there is a smoothing of $M\times \R$ for which each $D_j$ is in the genus filtration of $\widetilde M\times \R$, and $\{C_i\}$ is contained in the genus filtration of one end as in Corollary~\ref{collar}.
-The corresponding sequences of integers can be chosen to increase arbitrarily rapidly, with those for $\{D_j\}$ chosen first. \end{cor}
+\begin{thm} Let $M$ be a closed, connected 3--manifold, and let $\widetilde M$ denote $M$ (if orientable) or its orientable double cover.
+Let $\{C_i\}$ and $\{D_j\}$ be filtrations of ${\rm H}_2(\widetilde M)$ by direct summands, where the largest $C_i$ is allowed to be a proper summand, and both filtrations are required to be $\Z_2$--invariant in the nonorientable case.
+Then there is a smoothing of $M\times \R$ for which each $D_j$ is in the genus filtration of $\widetilde M\times \R$, and $\{C_i\}$ is contained in the genus filtration of one end as in Theorem~\ref{collar}.
+The corresponding sequences of integers can be chosen to increase arbitrarily rapidly, with those for $\{D_j\}$ chosen first. \end{thm}

-Of course, the genus-rank function of $\widetilde M\times \R$ is a diffeomorphism invariant of the smooth structure on $M\times \R$, and the corresponding genus-rank function of one end is invariant under end-preserving diffeomorphisms.
-For example, we recover the result of Bi\v zaca and Etnyre \cite{BE} that every $M\times \R$ has infinitely many diffeomorphism types of smoothings, under the additional hypothesis that $b_2(\widetilde M)\ne 0$ (which could be relaxed by considering other covers, cf.\ Example~\ref{MxRsum}(c)).
+Of course, the genus--rank function of $\widetilde M\times \R$ is a diffeomorphism invariant of the smooth structure on $M\times \R$, and the corresponding genus--rank function of one end is invariant under end-preserving diffeomorphisms.
+For example, we recover the result of Bi\v zaca and Etnyre \cite{BE} that every $M\times \R$ has infinitely many diffeomorphism types of smoothings, under the additional hypothesis that $b_2(\widetilde M)\ne 0$ (which could be relaxed by considering other covers, cf.\ Example~\ref{covers}).
 The smoothings constructed here are quite different from those of \cite{BE}, which are obtained by end-summing with an exotic $\R^4$, so contain a smoothly embedded copy of $M$ and have $G$ and $G_\infty$ bounded above by those of the standard smoothing (cf.\ Theorem~\ref{uncountable}).
-Many 3-manifolds have the property that every self-homotopy equivalence is homotopic to the identity.
+Many 3--manifolds have the property that every self-homotopy equivalence is homotopic to the identity.
 For such $M$, the entire genus function of $\widetilde M\times \R$ is a diffeomorphism invariant of the smooth structure on $M\times \R$, and the corresponding genus function at infinity is invariant under end-preserving diffeomorphisms.